xuankimtran/docs-1/pages/katalon-studio/docs/manage-web-test-object.md

 ---
 ## Create a Test Object

 1. Select **File > New > Test Object** from the main menu.
-The **New Test Object** dialog will be displayed.
+The **New Test Object** dialog is displayed.

-2. Provide the name for the new test object, then click **OK** button.
-A new test object is created under the **Object Repository** of Katalon Studio.
+2. Provide a name for the new test object, then click **OK** button.
+The new test object is created under the **Object Repository** of Katalon Studio.

 ## Add an object property

-> There cannot be two properties with the same name in the same test object.
+> There cannot be two properties with similar names in the same test object.

 1. In the **Test Object Editor**, click **Add**.
-2. The **Add property** dialog will be displayed.
+2. The **Add property** dialog is displayed.

 <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/manage-web-test-object/add-property.png" width="473" height="162">

 where:

 * **Name**: The name of the object property.
-The drop-down list provides some common options for your selection (XPath, CSS, class, id, title) or you can enter manually.
+The drop-down list provides some standard options for your selection (XPath, CSS, class, id, title), or you can enter manually.
-* **Match condition**: The condition is used for searching for the "_actual_" object in the AUT when executing automation tests.
+* **Match condition**: to search for the "_actual_" object in the AUT when executing automation tests.
-* **Value**: The value that completes a macth condition.
+* **Value**: to complete a match condition.

 3. The new property is added to the properties list as specified.
 You can also edit the properties' values here.

 ## Manage parent object

 Nowadays, there are many web applications rendering elements in an [iframe](https://www.w3schools.com/tags/tag_iframe.asp).
 Therefore, you have to tell your script how to traverse a website's **iframes** and select the correct **iframe** where the text and its object are present.
-In order to do so, you have to use '[Switch To Frame](/display/KD/%5BWebUI%5D+Switch+To+Frame)' keyword before interacting with the elements.
+To do so, you have to use the '[Switch To Frame](/display/KD/%5BWebUI%5D+Switch+To+Frame)' keyword before interacting with the elements.

-Katalon Studio supports the ability to define parent iframe object within test object view, so you only need to select the parent iframe and the execution will automatically switch to that iframe.
+Katalon Studio supports an ability to define parent iframe object within the test object view, so you only need to select the parent iframe, and the execution automatically switches to that iframe.

 ![](https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/manage-test-object/image2018-9-6-103A263A6.png)